Learn how to build an iOS application that can claim an mDoc via OID4VCI

 You should see a result similar to the following:

-As the user scans the QR code, they are then provided with the offer details by the wallet.
-The user then provides consent to retrieving the credentials to which the wallet responds by initiating the issuance workflow and displaying the retrieved credentials to the user.
+As the user scans the QR code, the application displays the offer details.
+The user then provides consent to retrieve the credentials and the wallet responds by initiating the issuance workflow and displaying the retrieved credentials to the user.

 This tutorial uses a demo MATTR Labs Credential offer to issue the credential.
 This offer uses a workflow that doesnโt actually authenticate the user before issuing a credential, but redirects them to select the credential they wish to issue.
-In production implementations this must be replaced by a proper authentication mechanism to comply with the ISO/IEC 18013-5:2021 standard and the OID4VCI specification.
+In production implementations this must be replaced by a proper Authentication provider to comply with the ISO/IEC 18013-5:2021 standard and the OID4VCI specification.

 Congratulations!
 Your application can now interact with an OID4VCI Credential offer to claim mDocs!